ksu-cs-textbooks/cis400/content/3-web-development/01-core-web-technologies/03-html.md

 </button>
 ```

 You likely notice how similar this definition is to buttons in XAML.
-As with XAML elements, HTML elements have and opening and closing tag, and can have additional HTML content nested inside these tags.
+As with XAML elements, HTML elements have an opening and closing tag, and can have additional HTML content nested inside these tags.
 HTML tags can also be self-closing, as is the case with the line break tag:

 ```html
 <br/>